aquasecurity/starboard/README.md

 contributions integrating different security tools so that users can access security information in standard, Kubernetes-native ways.

-See our [hacking](HACKING.md) guide for getting your development environment setup.
+* See [CONTRIBUTING.md](CONTRIBUTING.md) for information about setting up your development environment, and the contribution workflow that we expect.

-See our [roadmap](ROADMAP.md) for tentative features in a 1.0 release.
+* See [ROADMAP.md](ROADMAP.md) for tentative features in a 1.0 release.
+* Join our [discussions][discussions].

 ## License